manuel-uberti/filmsinwords/_posts/2020-05-22-machine-ghost.md

 My most used critic back then was the supposed falseness in front of me.
-In linking digital technology with artificiality, I was relegating a promising tool to the status of trick, seeing its potential already fulfilled by special effects.
+In linking digital technology with artificiality, I was relegating a promising tool to the role of trick, seeing its potential already fulfilled by special effects.
 This is why Joel Anderson’s *Lake Mungo* is such a fascinating film.
 By exploiting digital technology as a trick, Anderson exposes and enhances the limits of his images, forcing the viewer to accept visual shifts while coping with the content within.

 *Lake Mungo* defeats the horror genre just like it defeats what one can expect from a ghost story.
 Anderson doesn’t use the *mockumentary* as a momentum-builder: